 Fundraising is a non-profit organization’s bread and butter.

 It takes up a significant amount of the organization’s time, energy and resources, but is nevertheless essential for ensuring sustainable operations.
-Phelps Helps maintains and monitors fundraising sources to supplement its strategy including personal networks and ambassadors, grand database, and public funds.
+Phelps Helps maintains and monitors fundraising sources to supplement its strategy including personal networks and ambassadors, grant database, and public funds.

 Best practices for building a fundraising strategy for your non-profit